 If you have a disagreement with your lawyer about how much you owe him or her, or how much you have previously paid your lawyer, you can seek arbitration of the dispute through the Attorney/Client Arbitration Board (ACAB) as an alternative to filing a lawsuit in court.
 For more information, call the D.C.
 Bar at 202-737-4700, ext.
 238, or visit the Attorney/Client Arbitration Board.
 Generally, arbitration is voluntary.
 But court rules require D.C. lawyers in most instances to arbitrate fee disputes at the client’s request.
 Staff at the ACAB can advise you about your option to request arbitration.

-The Law Practice Management Section of the D.C.
+The Law Practice Management Community of the D.C.
 Bar would like to thank its former chairman, Peter Wolk, for his work on the revisions to this booklet, for arranging for outside readers, and for the original translations of this booklet.
-The Section thanks Lydia Watts, Esquire, Executive Director of WEAVE, and Judy Conti, Esquire, Executive Director of the DC Employment Justice Center for their review and insightful edits as outside readers.
-The Section further thanks Mr. Edgar Soto for his expertise in preparing the translation of this booklet into Spanish, and Jose Gonzalez-Magaz of Steptoe & Johnson LLP and Mariano Wolff of Kirkland & Ellis LLP for their expertise in reviewing and finalizing the Spanish translation.
+The Community thanks Lydia Watts, Esquire, Executive Director of WEAVE, and Judy Conti, Esquire, Executive Director of the DC Employment Justice Center for their review and insightful edits as outside readers.
+The Community further thanks Mr. Edgar Soto for his expertise in preparing the translation of this booklet into Spanish, and Jose Gonzalez-Magaz of Steptoe & Johnson LLP and Mariano Wolff of Kirkland & Ellis LLP for their expertise in reviewing and finalizing the Spanish translation.
 To obtain printed copies, contact the D.C.
-Bar Sections Office at 202-626-3463.
+Bar Communities Office at 202-626-3463.

-The Law Practice Management Section of the D.C.
-Bar would like to thank the following people for their help in preparing the first edition of this booklet: Nancy Karkowsky, Lilliam Machado, Linda Ravdin, James Sandman, Eric Siegel, Nicholas Cobbs, Peter Wolk, and other members of the section for their efforts in producing this publication.
+The Law Practice Management Community of the D.C.
+Bar would like to thank the following people for their help in preparing the first edition of this booklet: Nancy Karkowsky, Lilliam Machado, Linda Ravdin, James Sandman, Eric Siegel, Nicholas Cobbs, Peter Wolk, and other members of the community for their efforts in producing this publication.

 There are a number of programs that provide free legal help to low- and moderate-income D.C. residents.